What to Expect

-The all-in cost for a Vision Trip to Port-au-Prince is $705 plus airfare.
-This cost includes lodging for four nights, food for two meals per day (which is what we eat while there), transportation to, from, and while in Haiti, insurance and an administrative fee.
-Vision Trips to Les Cayes or Gonaives are $765, plus airfare.
+The all-in cost for a Vision Trip to Port-au-Prince is $755 plus airfare.
+This cost includes lodging for four nights, food for two meals per day (which is what we eat while there), transportation while in Haiti, insurance and an administrative fee.
+Vision Trips to Gonaives are $815, plus airfare.

-By adding an additional day onto your Vision Trip, you and your group can experience the uplifting world of GOEX artisans and our partners in Port-au-Prince.
-Visiting the studios of Paula Coles and Shelley Clay’s Papillon Enterprises, you will understand first-hand the impact that jobs are having on the lives of these artisans and their families.
+One day of your trip will focus on experiencing the uplifting world of GOEX — the brand that cares for kids — and our partners in Port-au-Prince.
+Visiting LIFE S.A., Paula Coles’ studio, and Shelley Clay’s Papillon Enterprises, you will understand first-hand the impact jobs are having on the lives of these employees and their families.

-The schedule for your additional day will be a morning departure from Jumecourt Inn to Paula Coles’ studio, just a few minutes away from Port-au-Prince’s Toussaint Louverture International Airport, followed by a visit to Shelley Clay’s Papillon Enterprises in the Delmas neighborhood.
+Your GOEX day will begin with a morning departure from Jumecourt Inn to LIFE S.A., the apparel manufacturing facility for GOEX and location of Paula Coles’ studio.
+You’ll then proceed to Shelley Clay’s Papillon Enterprises in the Delmas neighborhood.
 By the early afternoon, your group will return to Croix des Bouquets and have the options of visiting one of the city’s famed metal arts workshops and spending the late afternoon with the children in the care of one of our local church partners.

 The GO Guesthouse, formerly The Jumecourt Inn, is connected with the GO Project’s partner-led children’s village that served as a transition center for newly orphaned or displaced children after the earthquake in 2010.